pitsieben/git-tutorial/TUTORIAL.md

 ### **Prerequisites**

 You need to ensure that:
 1. You have git installed on your machine, google it.
+(Hint - on windows, install gitbash terminal)
 2. You have set up your GitHub account on your terminal, it's like 'signing in' to your account to work with remote repositories.
-Google it.
+Google it...or watch ME explain it in [this video](https://www.youtube.com/watch?v=CjIViY2LXbQ&t=1s)!

 * You should google it because it's a good exercise, not because the author was not bothered to include it in the resources, because they did put it.